-In the Beechpark Area on the western side of Ennis, an undeveloped site has been zoned for Enterprise development (ENT1).
-The site is strategically located to the west of the junction of the N85 with the R474 and has potential to accommodate a low-carbon, campus-style Enterprise Park close to the national road network and Ennis Town.
+In the Beechpark Area on the western side of Ennis, an there are two undeveloped sites has been zoned for Enterprise development (ENT1) & (ENT5).
+These sites is are strategically located to the west of the junction of the N85 with the R474 and haves potential to accommodate a low-carbon, campus-style Enterprise Park close to the national road network and Ennis Town.
+ENT5 is appropriate for such uses as Advanced Manufacturing, such as an Advanced Technological Park.
+Any future proposals on this site shall be of a high-quality design.